Connecting Splunk

 Attaching Splunk to Agents

 After the integration is verified, attach it to your agents.
 When you create or edit an agent, add the Splunk MCP tool from the integrations list.
 Agents with Splunk attached can run searches, inspect metadata, and provide environment-specific guidance.
+You can keep the demo integration for exploration and attach your own Splunk integration to specific agents.

 For more integration options (Exa, GitHub, Slack, Smithery, custom MCP), see the Integrations section.